Nimus-oes/javascript-exercises/basic/README.md

 18. Create a new string from a given string by changing the position of the first and last characters.
 The string length must be greater than or equal to 1.
 19. Create another string from a given string with the first character of the given string added to the front and back.
 20. Check whether a given positive number is a multiple of 3 or 7.
+21. Check whether two given integer values are in the range 50..99 (inclusive).
+Return true if either of them falls within the range.